jimixxperez/consumption_dev/README.md

 <br>

+ __slope__ = consumption deviation per degree of temperature deviation

+ It is hard to make any kind of prognosis about the consumption deviation with respect to the temperature deviation since the error is very large.
+However there is a tendency that can be captured by the regression.

 | season | slope [MW / C] | interception [MW]|
 | ------ | ----- | ------------ |
 | summer | 9.67 +- 60 | -- |